-To design my programs, I work backwards.
+To design my programs, I work backward.
 I first need to know what people want to achieve or accomplish.
 From there, I create activities or learning experiences that support the program’s goals.

-Do follow a minute-by-minute agenda, or do you tend to be flexible?
+Do you follow a minute-by-minute agenda, or do you tend to be flexible?

 To me, facilitation is a balancing act.
 In my sessions, the destination is decided ahead of time.
 How we get there is where flexibility comes in.
 Throughout a program, part of my job is to read participants and responding accordingly.
 In practical terms, this means I may use one activity over another, shift the agenda, or add content I hadn’t originally included.